Skip to main content

 How often should the system flood?

-The flooding frequency depends on plant size, growth stage, ambient temperature, humidity, and the type of growing medium used.
-Younger plants or cooler conditions might require fewer floods, while larger plants or warmer conditions might need more frequent cycles.
+Flooding frequency depends on plant size, growth stage, ambient temperature, humidity, and the growing medium.
+Younger plants or cooler conditions may need fewer floods, while larger plants or warmer conditions need more frequent cycles.

 What growing media are best for ebb and flow hydroponics?